- Self-Directed Accounts

-Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if a Roth conversion is right for you?
+Are you thinking about converting your Traditional IRA or 401(k) to a Roth IRA or wondering if a Roth IRA conversion is right for you?
 It’s important to understand what a Roth conversion is, how it works, the rules associated with it and the possible tax implications before you decide.

-A Roth conversion is a potential strategy to maximize tax-free retirement savings by moving money to a Roth IRA, even if you earn too much and don’t qualify for Roth contributions.
-This is often referred to as a “Backdoor Roth IRA.”
+A Roth IRA conversion is a potential strategy to maximize tax-free retirement savings by moving money to a Roth IRA, even for those with high incomes who don’t qualify for Roth contributions.
+This is often referred to as a “backdoor Roth IRA.”